BerenLuthien/HyperColumns_ImageColorization/README.md

 In order to harvest this external information that VGG has to provide, we need HyperColumns.

 ## HyperColumns
 The layers of a convolutional network is like as a non-linear counterpart of the image pyramids.
 The feature maps have different sizes.
 The topper they are on the VGG model, the smaller their sizes are.
-However, we need them to be of the same size, e.g., the size of the input gray image.
-Thus, the feature maps are upscaled by bilinear interpolation.
-Eventually, these upscaled feature maps are contatenated together to give us a HyperColumn.
+However, we need them to be of the same size, e.g., the size of the input grey image.
+Thus, the feature maps are upscaled by bilinear interpolation and are contatenated together to give us a "HyperColumn".
+(It looks like HyperMaps rather than HyperColumns ?!)
 ![](pics/HyperColumns.jpg)